cortex-lab/Rigbox/README.md

 PsychToolbox-3 is required for visual and auditory stimulus presentation.
 Below are some simple steps for installing PsychToolbox.
 For full details see [their documentation](http://psychtoolbox.org/download.html#Windows).

 1. Download and install a Subversion client.
 [SilkSVN](https://sliksvn.com/download/) is recommended.
+2. Download and install the [64-Bit GStreamer-1.16.0 MSVC runtime](https://gstreamer.freedesktop.org/data/pkg/windows/1.16.0/gstreamer-1.0-msvc-x86_64-1.16.0.msi).
+Make sure all offered packages are installed.
-2. Download the MATLAB [installer function](https://raw.githubusercontent.com/Psychtoolbox-3/Psychtoolbox-3/master/Psychtoolbox/DownloadPsychtoolbox.m) from the PsychToolbox GitHub page.
+3. Download the MATLAB [installer function](https://raw.githubusercontent.com/Psychtoolbox-3/Psychtoolbox-3/master/Psychtoolbox/DownloadPsychtoolbox.m) from the PsychToolbox GitHub page.
-3. Call the function in MATLAB with the target install location (folder must exist) and follow the instructions:
+4. Call the function in MATLAB with the target install location (folder must exist) and follow the instructions:
 ```
 DownloadPsychtoolbox('C:\') % Install to C drive
 ```